 - My brother loves to ride motorbikes.

-Ferry– a boat transporting people or vehicles over a body of water
+Ferry– a boat transporting people or vehicles over a water body

-- Riding bicycle was my favourite hobby during my childhood.
+- Riding bicycle was my favorite hobby during my childhood.

 - My grandfather has remained a pedestrian all his life.

 Crowded – compacted or concentrated

 Departure – the act of leaving

 - The departure timings of some trains are usually fixed.